NNPGs ask legislators to clear stand on Naga peace process

 Ahead of another round of peace talks on October 31, the seven-parties conglomeration- NNPGs- which is pushing for an early resolution to the vexed political issue, has urged elected representatives not to maintain "neutral stand" and clear their position when the government was keen to find a solution to the matter.
 The Naga National Political Groups (NNPGs) - holding separate talks with the Centre since 2017- made the appeal to the elected representatives through a statement released by its media cell on Sunday night.

-The Nationalist Social Council of Nagaland, Isak- Muivah (NSCN-IM), which signed a framework agreement with the Centre in August 2015, had been insisting on a separate flag and constitution, despite the government's refusal to grant its request.
-Nagaland Governor R N Ravi, who is also Centre's interlocuter will be holding a talk with the NSCN-IM in Delhi on Monday.
+The National Socialist Council of Nagaland, Isak-Muivah (NSCN-IM), which signed a framework agreement with the Centre on August 2015, had been insisting on a separate flag and constitution, despite the government's refusal to grant its request.
+Nagaland Governor R N Ravi, who is also Centre's interlocutor, will be holding a talk with the NSCN-IM in Delhi on Monday.

 Ravi had said on October 19 that the NSCN-IM "has adopted a procrastinating attitude to delay the settlement raising the contentious symbolic issues of separate Naga national flag and constitution on which it was fully aware of the government of India's position".
 In the statement, the NNPGs asserted that the elected representatives of Nagaland should not be maintaining a neutral stand on the matter, now that the government was keen on finding a solution.